Friday, January 11, 2008

 McHuck vs. Rompson at S.C. debate

 If these pictures from the South Carolina debate on Thursday are any indication of a pairing, it looks like the big guys vs. the small guys.
 Also notice the ties they're wearing.
 The Romson team is wearing blue and white stripes while McHuck is wearing red with white dots.
+Even though they all call themsevles Republicans, there are some major difference between these two pairings on the issues, with McHuck failing conservatives.

 There is no doubt that the pairing is between more socialist, big government, higher taxes, amnesty for illegals, (false) global warming, with McHuck.